Sense-making and meaning-making are often conflated or used interchangeably, but they have distinct meanings.

 Decision Making

-Sense-making and meaning-making are important as they are essential prerequisites to making better decisions.
+Sense-making and meaning-making are essential prerequisites for better decision-making.

 Posts that link to this post